barcula/Frederic-Haase/README.md

 I wrote the code in Python so it`s necessairy to choose python in the upper righthand corner and click the run button

 ![Imgur](http://i.imgur.com/mp9Ec2U.png)
-Open the data in processing by double click it and press the run button.